PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Experiments

+To implement the baselines, we use codes from websites provided in the original papers for IDAC\footnote{https://github.com/zhougroup/IDAC} \cite{yue2020implicit}, DSAC\footnote{https://github.com/xtma/dsac} \cite{ma2020dsac} and SQL\footnote{https://github.com/haarnoja/softqlearning} \cite{haarnoja2017reinforcement}, and we modify the code provided by SpinningUp\footnote{https://github.com/openai/spinningup} \cite{SpinningUp2018} for SAC, DDPG and TD3.
+For LSP, in the absence of an official implementation, we reproduced the algorithm following the description from the original paper \cite{haarnoja2018latent}.
+We incorporate twin delayed networks and target networks into all algorithms, and neutral utility functions (identity maps) are adopted across all DRL algorithms for fair comparison, unless otherwise stated.
+We fix the batch size and total environment interactions for all the algorithms, and other tunable hyper-parameters are either set to their best values according their original papers (if provided) or tuned with grid search on proper intervals.

+We implemented two versions of PACER algorithms using MMD and entropy regularized p-Wasserstein distance as the encourager, and denote them by PACER$_M$ and PACER$_W$ respectively.
+The energy kernel is applied to calculate the MMD.
+The default version for PACER is PACER$_M$, as the computational complexity for MMD is lower than Wasserstein distance.
+Network structures and other key hyper-parameters are detailed in Appendix \ref{sec: appendix Experimental details}.
 All experiments are conducted on Nvidia GeForce RTX 2080 Ti graphics cards, aiming to eliminate the performance variations caused by discrepancies in computing power.
-We train 5 different runs of each algorithm with 5 different random seeds.
-The evaluations are performed every 50 steps by calculating their averaged return.
-The total environment interactions are set to 1 millions and update the model parameters after collecting every 50 new samples.
+We train 10 different runs of each algorithm with 7 different random seeds.
+The evaluations are performed every 50 steps by calculating their averaged returns.
+The total environment interactions are set to 1 millions, and the networks' parameters are updated every 50 new samples.